Legal · Game Rules

 The prize pool (Gold tier only)

-Gold subscribers ($20/week) contribute to a weekly prize pool that accumulates in a ring-fenced reserve account held by Immiscible Tech Limited.
-The prize pool is real money — not in-app currency.
+EKKO funds the prize pool from its own subscription revenue.
+Funds accumulate in a ring-fenced reserve account held by Immiscible Tech Limited.
+The prize pool is real money - not in-app currency.

 - Who wins: The last surviving Gold player (or the final surviving group in Kotahitanga Mode).